ddmills/geotic/readme.md

 _adjective_ physically concerning land or its inhabitants.

+Geotic is an ECS library focused on **performance**, **features**, and **non-intrusive design**.
+Geotic [is consistantly one of the fastest js ecs libraries](https://github.com/ddmills/js-ecs-benchmarks), especially when it comes to large numbers of entities.

 -   **entity** a unique id and a collection of components
 -   **component** a data container
 -   **query** a way to gather collections of entities that match some criteria, for use in systems
+-   **world** a container for entities and queries
--   **prefab** a pre-defined collection of components and even other prefabs to quickly build entities
+-   **prefab** a template of components to define entities as JSON
 -   **event** a message to an entity and it's components

-This library is _heavily_ inspired by ECS in _Caves of Qud_:
+This library is _heavily_ inspired by ECS in _Caves of Qud_.
+Watch these talks to get inspired!

 -   [Thomas Biskup - There be dragons: Entity Component Systems for Roguelikes](https://www.youtube.com/watch?v=fGLJC5UY2o4&t=1534s)
 -   [Brian Bucklew - AI in Qud and Sproggiwood](https://www.youtube.com/watch?v=4uxN5GqXcaA)
 -   [Brian Bucklew - Data-Driven Engines of Qud and Sproggiwood](https://www.youtube.com/watch?v=U03XXzcThGU)

 Python user?
-Check out the Python port of this library, [ecstremity](https://github.com/krummja/ecstremity).
+Check out the Python port of this library, [ecstremity](https://github.com/krummja/ecstremity)!

 ### usage and examples